meedan/check-meme/README.md

 Contributors: Yuri Victor, Joshua Benton, Matt Montgomery, Ivar Vong, Steve Peters, Flip Stewart, Greg MacWilliam.

 Meme is a generator that Vox Media uses to create social sharing images.
 See working version at [http://www.sbnation.com/a/meme](http://www.sbnation.com/a/meme).

-## What's new in version 2.0?

-(I think this was the last sprint by Vox. — CGB 2015 Dec 15)

-* Refactored into a formal MV* app.
-* Fixed bugs with rendering state and repeat drag-n-drop images.
-* Improved initial rendering with loaded web fonts.
-* Improved cross-origin options: both for base64 images and CORS.
-* Highly (and easily!) customizable editor and theme options.
-* Watermark selector.

-## What's new in version 2.1?

-This was the start of the Checkdesk fork of the original Vox meme project.
-The Checkdesk project changed the stickers and the layout a bit  — CGB 2015 Dec 15)

-* Verification-oriented stickers
-* Simplified menu
-* Higher resolution output
-* Clearer information hierarchy and call to action
-* Clearer labeling and attribution
-* New feedback form
-* Typography and colors sync’d with Checkdesk